crypto-org-chain/cronos/docs/gravity-bridge/testnet-relayer-only-deployment-guide.md

-# Gravity Bridge Testnet Deployment Guide
+# Gravity Bridge Testnet Relayer Deployment Guide

 This guide is intended to assist the community validators with setting up Gravity Relayer between `Cronos Gravity Testnet2` and `Ethereum` Kovan testnet.